Acoustic considerations in a shared workspace – The pros and cons of Shared Space

 - A pleasant and quiet workspace is a vital tenant of productivity.
 When sound is absorbed and distractions are gone (no annoying phone ringing, chattering, and noises from neighbors’ offices), you will notice that productivity levels rise.
 It helps with boosting memory and reducing stress.

-- Options for the office acoustics are numerous: based on your budget, you can tailor a perfect solution that will give your employees a pleasant and peaceful place to work.
+- Options for office acoustics are numerous: based on your budget, you can tailor a perfect solution that will give your employees a pleasant and peaceful place to work.
 Our recommendations for crowded workspaces include:

 - Fabric-wrapped acoustical panels – decorative, sound-absorbing panels for any space where good speech privacy or speech intelligibility is important.